rl-praktikum-2019/reinforcement-learning-robohand/README.md

+# LMU Reinforcement Learning Praktikum 2019
-# Reinforcement-Learning-2019 - Training a robot hand to throw a ball
+##Training a robot hand to throw a ball

 ### Important Documentations